Recordings by David Harley

 More recently I’ve been adding some newer (portastudio-type) recordings and in some cases just lyrics, as I go along.

-- Some of the recordings from the Scriptwrecked cassette album.
+- Some tracks from the cassette albums Sheer Bravado and Scriptwrecked.
 I’ve decided not to make the original versions of some of the tracks available.
-The Diverse Brew tracks were released on this cassette, and they’re by far the best-recorded tracks.

 - Instrumentals: Music without Words (not necessarily my compositions, of course\)

 - Just lyrics covering a range of idioms: Songs without Music.
 Some do have tunes, but the tune hasn’t been recorded yet.

 - Parody and Pastiche: speak for themselves, I guess.
 I’m distinguishing here between pastiche and ‘genre songs’ like the blues and folkie things, though I may be fooling myself there.
 It’s not as though I’d try to pass myself off as a Shropshire farm labourer or a Delta bluesman, though.

 - Faux folk: while I’ve never deliberately set out to write ‘a folk song’, it was inevitable – given how much of my time has been spent in folk clubs over nearly five decades – that quite a few of the songs I’ve written are influenced by various kinds of traditional music.